RasmusRendal/chemilang/MANUAL.md

 If you define your private species twice, the second definition will be apppended to the first.

-Tih salso counts for input and output species.
+This also counts for input and output species.

 #### 2.2 Output species
-Output species are the species that contain the result of the computation the module performs.
+Output species are the species that contain the result of the computation that the module performs.

 If we use composition, output species are visible to the supermodule.